burtonjb/computer-graphics/README.md

 PIXELARRAY - the actual data for the image ICCCOLORPROFILE
 ```
+After the header is the byte-array of pixels.

 Anyways, due to the headers they're pretty complicated to implement, and since I'm only using 24bit RGBA pixels, its not really worth the time.

 ## JPEGs

 The JPG (or jpeg) file format is a lossy-compressed image format meaning that some data will be lossed on save.
-It follows a complicated algorithm that uses the Discrete Cosine Transform (similar to a fourier transform, but only uses cosines), quantization, and compression.
+It follows a complicated algorithm that transforms the image into a different color space, uses the Discrete Cosine Transform (similar to a fourier transform, but only uses cosines), quantization (limiting the possible values of the frequencies after the cosine transform), and then compression (using run-length encoding and then huffman encoding).

 Its super fiddly to implement, so I just pulled in `libjpg` to do the heavy lifting.